 In September 2007 the Harrison County Community Foundation Board of Directors voted to provide $30,000 to fund this program in Harrison County, Indiana.
 This Program encourages parents to read to their children by providing each preschool child enrolled in the program an age appropriate book in the mail each month until their fifth birthday.
 Over 1,680 preschool children are currently enrolled in the program.
 Children can be enrolled through the Foundation or at one of the participating partners; Harrison County Public Library, YMCA of Harrison County, Harrison County Community Services, Harrison County Health Department and Harrison County Hospital.
 Parents may also register their children on the web at www.imaginationlibrary.com.

 Encouraged by the success of the program, the Board of Directors has agreed to continue funding the cost through the year 2019.
 The Early Readers Fund which supports the Dolly Parton Imagination Library project will benefit from a 2:1 match in 2019.

-In October 2008 the Harrison County Community Foundation Board of Directors voted to provide $700 to fund this program to provide a dictionary to every third grader in Harrison County.
-In partnership with the Community Foundation of Southern Indiana these students attending the nine Harrison County Elementary Schools received their very own dictionary.
+In October 2008 the Harrison County Community Foundation Board of Directors voted to provide $700 to begin funding this program to provide a dictionary to every third grader in Harrison County.
+Third-grade students attending the nine Harrison County elementary schools receive their very own dictionary each year.
 This Project assists students in completing the school year as good writers, active readers and creative thinkers.
 For more information regarding The Dictionary Project visit their webpage, www.dictionaryproject.org.